hughobrien/zfs-remote-mirror/README.md

 	# dd if=/dev/random of=/dev/null bs=1M count=512

 Now we haven't really added entropy of course, but at least we're far enough down the PRNG stream to be hard to predict.
+Use a different count value if you like.

 Start OpenSSH.
 Note that this is being started in a *chroot* environment, so when we come to *ssh* in, we'll find ourselves within that same environment.